 Reports provided by specialized agencies of the United Nations on the implementation of the Convention in areas falling within the scope of their activities

 International Labour Organization

-1.On behalf of the Committee, the secretariat invited the International Labour Organization (ILO), on 30 September 2004, to submit to the Committee a report on information provided by States to the ILO on the implementation of the Convention on the Elimination of All Forms of Discrimination against Women in areas falling within the scope of its activities, which would supplement the information contained in the reports of the States parties to the Convention that would be considered at the thirty-second session.
+1.On behalf of the Committee, the secretariat invited the International Labour Organization (ILO) to submit to the Committee a report on information provided by States to the ILO on the implementation of the Convention on the Elimination of All Forms of Discrimination against Women in areas falling within the scope of its activities, which would supplement the information contained in the reports of the States parties to the Convention that will be considered at the thirty-fourth session.

 2.Other information sought by the Committee refers to activities, programmes and policy decisions undertaken by the ILO to promote the implementation of the Convention.

 3.The report annexed hereto has been submitted in compliance with the request of the Committee.